 The same phenomena shows up for other time quanta in a more dramatic fasion: days.

 If one looks at the bittorrent traffic across all torrents for the media property The Tomorrow War, in the 24 hour period between September 23 and September 24th (CEST) the problem is immediately obvious.
-On the first day, the USA was the top pirating nation for this media property, with 45k peers over the previous 24 hours.
-On the next day (September 24th), the USA was the #3 pirating nation, with 4.1k peers: a 90% reduction of peer traffic in a 24 hour time period.
-Peer traffic volume outside of the USA, notably in Russia, India, and the Philippines is within 95% each day.
+On the first day, the USA was the top pirating nation for this media property, with 135k peers over the previous 24 hours.
+On the next day (September 24th), the USA was the #3 pirating nation, with 22k peers: a 84% reduction of peer traffic in a 24 hour time period.
+Peer traffic volume outside of the USA does not show a similar drop: notably Russia (98%) and India (65%) are less-impacted.

 This is just one example of this phenomena, there are several other media objects under study that have similar sample results curing this exact time period.
-What’s even worse: USA based peer traffic after this specific point seems to be supressed as well.
+Notable: USA based peer traffic after this specific point seems to be supressed as well.
 (Although samples of media objects that came out after this date appear to be fine.)
-It’s continuing to impact older torrent traffic in the USA through October and into November, 2021.
+Whatever this is, it is continuing to impact older torrent traffic in the USA through October and into December, 2021.
 Strangely, seed counts do not drop as “leeching” peer traffic across both days.

-One thing to check is SSL certificate expiry.
-In terms of certificate issues, are HTTPS torrents.
+Of the potential causes, issues related to the SSL certificate expiry seem the most likely.
+For bittorrent files, SSL certificates may be used by trackers (https URLs are HTTPS torrents.)
 So, for torrents that show up in the logs as encrypted, look to see if they are disproportionately impacted.

 The next day –day 85– that same synthetic torrent to be #5 with (9.5k) peers.
 Guessing that the logs from this torrent or inputs to this synthetic torrent may show explicit errors that shed light on these results.